E3-JSI/.github/profile/README.md

 ![Department for Artificial Intelligence][ailab-icon-light]
 ![Department for Artificial Intelligence][ailab-icon-dark]

-The Department for Artificial Intelligence (E3) is concerned mainly with research and development in information technologies with emphasis on artificial intelligence.
+The [Department for Artificial Intelligence][ailab], at the [Jožef Stefan Institute][jsi] in Slovenia, is concerned mainly with research and development in information technologies with emphasis on artificial intelligence.
 The main research areas are: (a) data analysis with emphasis on text, web and cross-modal data, (b) scalable real-time data analysis, (c) visualization of complex data, (d) semantic technologies, (e) language technologies.

 ### Quick Start

 - [TODO][todo]
 - [TODO][todo]

-### External Resources

-- [E3 Website][ailab]

 <!-- icons -->
 [ailab-icon-dark]: https://user-images.githubusercontent.com/9943382/198714147-b3c9aa97-3cdb-4a66-bd90-b686a546b183.png#gh-dark-mode-only